ds-edu/DataScienceCapstone_OnlineRetail/README.md

 |GridSeachCV|{'algorithm': 'lloyd', 'init': 'random', 'max_iter': 100, 'n_clusters': 3, 'n_init': 10, 'tol': 0.01}|3780.7154605260903|0.4691852183619154 |

 GridSearch and Randomized CV search methods are relatively inefficient compared to SMBO.
-SMBO works by considering the previously seen hyperparameter combinations when choosing the next set of hyperparameters to evluate.
+SMBO works by considering the previously seen hyperparameter combinations when choosing the next set of hyperparameters to evaluate.
 Grid and random searches, on the other hand, are completely uninformed by past evaluations and spends significant amount of time evaluating “bad” hyperparameters.

-> SMBO is the best hyperparameter search method, so its corresponding hyperparameters are utilized in model.
+**Modeling with KMeans using the best hyperparameters from SMBO**

-**KMeans Clustering using best hyperparameters from SMBO**
+> **SMBO is the best hyperparameter search method, so its corresponding hyperparameters are utilized in the model.**
 > - Chosen algorithm : KMeans
 > - Best parameters : {'algorithm': 'lloyd', 'init': 'random', 'max_iter': 645, 'n_clusters': 2, 'n_init': 5, 'tol': 0.1}

-To get a sense of the best K- no. of clusters, an inertia plot was shown:
+The inertia plot was a very useful guide in getting a sense of the best K- no. of clusters.

 ![Inertia Plot](./reports/figures/km_inertiaplot.png)

-The "knee" point is either n_clusters=3 or n_clusters=4 so an additional Silhouette Analysis was performed.
+The "knee" point is either in n_clusters=3 or n_clusters=4.
+The silhouette analysis provides an insight on what would be the best between the two.

 ![Silhouette Analysis](./reports/figures/km_silplot.png)